GCSE Science | Equilibrium

 • high temperature

-• Equilibrium - shift to the right
+• Equilibrium - we want this to be shifted towards the right

 • high pressure - to shift to side with fewer moles of gas